MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-standard-library-binary-Module.md

 ### Hybrid modules

 You can mix binary cmdlets with PowerShell advanced functions.
-Take everything you know about script modules and it all applies the same way.
-The empty `psm1` file is there just so you can add other PowerShell functions later.
+Everything you know about script modules applies the same way.
+The empty `psm1` file is included so you can add other PowerShell functions later.

 Almost all of the compiled cmdlets that we created started out as PowerShell functions first.
 All of our binary modules are really hybrid modules.